 - Laboratory Science – Two years

-*If you are deficient in the math or foreign language entrance requirements, but are admissible by all other criteria, you may still be offered admission.
+*If you have not completed the foreign language entrance requirement, but are admissible by all other criteria, you may still be offered admission.
 You will be required to complete the deficiencies during your first year at PLU.

 International Honors Program